brentkendall/IntuneDocs/intune/enrollment-autopilot.md

 # Enroll Windows devices by using the Windows AutoPilot
 The Windows AutoPilot simplifies device provisioning.
 Building and maintaining customized operating system images is a time-consuming process.
 You might also spend time applying these custom operating system images to new devices to prepare them for use before giving them to your end users.
 With Microsoft Intune and AutoPilot, you can give new devices to your end users without the need to build, maintain, and apply custom operating system images to the devices.
 When you use Intune to manage AutoPilot devices, you can manage policies, profiles, apps, and more after they're enrolled.
 For an overview of benefits, scenarios, and prerequisites, see [Overview of Windows AutoPilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-10-autopilot).

+NOTE: Autopilot devices can be added and profiles created via multiple platforms.
+CSP partners can use Microsoft Partner Center.
+Non-CSP partners can use either the Microsoft Store for Business or InTune.
+This article follows the steps used for InTune only.

 ## Prerequisites
 - [Windows automatic enrollment enabled](https://docs.microsoft.com/intune-classic/deploy-use/set-up-windows-device-management-with-microsoft-intune#enable-windows-10-automatic-enrollment)
 - [Azure Active Directory Premium subscription](https://docs.microsoft.com/azure/active-directory/active-directory-get-started-premium) <!--&#40;[trial subscription](http://go.microsoft.com/fwlink/?LinkID=816845)&#41;-->